cloudflare/workers-docs/content/tutorials/build-a-serverless-function/_index.md

 <img src="./media/demo.png" />

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
-If you haven't used Wrangler, we recommend checking out the [quick-start guide](../), which will get you set up with Wrangler, and familiar with the basic commands.
+If you haven't used Wrangler, we recommend checking out the [Quick Start Guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

 If you're interested in building and publishing serverless functions, this is the guide for you!
 No prior experience with serverless functions or Cloudflare Workers is assumed.

-One more thing before you start the tutorial: if you just want to jump straight to the code, we've made the final version of the codebase [available on GitHub] TODO.
+One more thing before you start the tutorial: if you just want to jump straight to the code, we've made the final version of the codebase [available on GitHub](https://github.com/signalnerve/workers-qr-code-generator).
 You can take that code, customize it, and deploy it for use in your own projects.
 Happy coding!

 ## Prerequisites